Dupixent Lawsuits And Safety Timeline

 The legal case requires evidence that Dupixent usage happened before the lymphoma diagnosis according to medical documentation.
 Attorneys check the drug administration timeline together with symptom onset dates and diagnostic methods.

-People who want to file lawsuits need to show that they had no lymphoma diagnosis before starting Dupixent treatment because lawsuits target health conditions which emerged after drug use.
+People who want to file a Dupixent lawsuit need to show that they had no lymphoma diagnosis before starting Dupixent treatment because lawsuits target health conditions that emerged after drug use.

 • Families may qualify for wrongful death claims